-The Nevada Department of Wildlife (NDOW) issued approximately 17,660 mule deer tags for the 2020 hunting season.
-This number is an approximate 4.5% increase from the previous year.
-The overall success rate for resident Any Legal Weapon seasons was 36% statewide, which is well below the previous 3-year average success rate of 46%.
-Resident muzzleloader and archery hunt success rates were 40% and 18% respectively, which were both consistent with the 3-year averages for those weapon categories.
-Junior hunters enjoyed a 61% overall hunt success rate, which is equivalent to the previous 3-year average.
-Overall, about 5,955 bucks and 900 does were harvested by all hunters and approximately 43% were 4-point or greater.
-The percentage of bucks with 4-points or greater is nearly identical to the 3-year average.
+The Nevada Department of Wildlife (NDOW) issued approximately 16,530 mule deer tags for the 2021 hunting season.
+The number of tags has steadily decreased over the past 10 years and was the lowest number of tags issued since 2011.
+The overall success rate for Any Legal Weapon seasons was 40% statewide, which is slightly below the previous 3-year average success rate of 44%.
+Muzzleloader and archery hunt success rates were 36% and 17% respectively, which were both below the 3-year averages of 40% and 19% for those weapon categories.
+Junior hunters also realized a slightly lower success rate of 58%, compared to the previous year's hunt success rate of 61%.
+Overall, about 5,390 bucks and 750 does were harvested by all hunters and 39% of the bucks were 4-point or greater.
+The statewide percentage of 4-point or greater (39%) was below the 3-year average of 43% and slightly below the 10-year average of 40%.

-During 2020, biologists classified approximately 12,360 mule deer during the fall survey.
-Statewide fawn production was higher during 2020 with 51 fawns per 100 does observed during post-season surveys, compared to 45 fawns per 100 does during the fall 2019.
-The observed post-season buck ratio was 29 bucks per 100 does for 2020 which is slightly below the 3-year average of 30 bucks per 100 does.
-The observed spring fawn ratio of 33 fawns per 100 adults was above the 5-year average of 27 fawns per 100 adults, indicating some potential for herd growth.
-The higher fawn recruitment may be attributed to mild winter conditions during 2020-2021.
+During 2021, biologists classified approximately 10,762 mule deer during the fall survey.
+Statewide fawn production was 47 fawns per 100 does observed during post-season surveys, compared to 51 fawns per 100 does during the fall 2020.
+The observed post-season buck ratio was 29 bucks per 100 does for 2021 which is slightly below the 5-year average of 30 bucks per 100 does.
+The observed spring fawn ratio of 30 fawns per 100 adults was identical to the 5-year average of 30 fawns per 100 adults, indicating a stable to slightly declining growth rate.

-The primary driver of mule deer populations is the numbers of fawns recruited into the population each year, in addition to the condition and productivity of adult females.
-While the higher number of fawns observed during spring surveys is promising, below average moisture and drought conditions persist throughout much of Nevada during late spring 2021.
-As of April 13, 2021, 100% of Nevada was in severe drought and 75% of the state was in extreme to exceptional drought conditions according to the U.S. Drought Monitor.
+The primary driver of mule deer populations is the numbers of fawns recruited into the population each year, in addition to the body condition and productivity of adult females.
+For the second year in a row the state of Nevada experienced below average precipitation throughout most regions and drought conditions persist throughout Nevada during late spring 2022.
+As of April 14, 2022, 100% of Nevada was in severe drought and over 50% of the state was in extreme or exceptional drought conditions according to the U.S. Drought Monitor.
+The statewide population estimate for Nevada declined by approximately 20% compared to the 10-year average with an estimated 78,000 mule deer for 2021 (Figure 1).